What's the NHS annual budget? How many doctors and nurses are there? What's the cost of an operation?

 Our press and public affairs team, library service and policy experts deal with hundreds of enquiries every year.
 Below are our answers to some key questions that have been frequently or recently posed to us.
 If you’ve got a question, get in touch with us.

-How much does health and care cost?
+How much is spent on health and care?

 Find out more about our position on NHS funding and investment.